-3 System overview
+3 System overview [Option 1]

 [Editor’s note: This section requires further clarification in order to establish clearly the various components and aspects related to the operations of the proposed earth stations on board aircraft and vessels.]

+Editor’s note: The proponent of this contribution are in the view that option 1 could be deleted as all the information is currently reflected in option 2 below.

 Maritime: Current earth stations on vessels communicating with GSO FSS satellites in the Ku-band utilize the frequency range 14.0-14.5 GHz frequency band for uplink communications with conditions specified in Resolution 902 (WRC-03).